 - Worked with budget director to establish a budget forecasting tool to improve IB’s financial sustainability and protect our economic future.

 - Led efforts to hold annual IB department and budget open house days in Veterans Park, through ideas brought back to Council from other cities.

-- Held several of his own community forums at different locations in IB.
+- Periodically holds several of his own community forums at different locations in IB.